mitkapanarin/finalProject_ticketBlaster/notes.md

-when i am loged in as admin firs I should see Get All Events, and when I click on btn Create Event I should see AdminDashboard ?????????
+when i am logged in as admin first I should see Get All Events, and when I click on btn Create Event I should see AdminDashboard ?????????